medialab/toflit18/chicago/presentation.md

 ## Data Care

-Towards data quality
+* Towards data quality
-Mixing qualitative and quantitative approach
+* Mixing qualitative and quantitative work
-\#bullshit alert

 ===

 ## From data to database

-database leverage access to data
+* databases leverage access to data

-database choices depends on data usages
+* one database choice depends on usages

 ===